TurboGears/tg2docs/docs/main/Realtime/index.rst

 * `MorbidQ`_ -- a simple (non-scalable) STOMP message queue for developers, its primary advantage is that the message queue is built into the Orbited server, so a simple config setting will enable and configure it
-* TurboGears -- serves the HTML and Javascript code.
+* TurboGears -- serves the HTML widget which references the Orbited Javascript.
   TurboGears does not connect to the MorbidQ service in this project, but sending STOMP messages to the server *can* be implemented.

 Software Install
 ~~~~~~~~~~~~~~~~